scriptNarwhal/OpenSim_With_LibLSLCC/README.md

-LibLSLCC has the ability to use 'type converters' in its class serializer to convert the types in a .NET signature (either a property/field or method) into a corrisponding **LSLType** that is consumeable by the library.
+LibLSLCC has the ability to use 'type converters' in its class serializer to convert the types in a .NET signature (either a property/field or method) into a corresponding **LSLType** that is consumable by the library.

 However, I chose to attribute each constant, method and parameter of **ScriptBaseClass** and the modules